 - Add olive oil to Instant Pot and press sauté.
 Once hot, add onion and green pepper and sauté for about 5 minutes or until onions become translucent.

-- Add vegetable broth and scrape bottom of pot with wooden spoon to get up any stuck on bits.
+- Add vegetable broth and scrape the bottom of the pot with a wooden spoon to get up any stuck-on bits.

-- Add in diced tomatoes, adobo sauce, tomato puree, black beans, pinto beans and gently stir it all together.
+- Add in diced tomatoes, adobo sauce, crushed tomatoes, black beans, and pinto beans, and gently stir it all together.
 Add salt.

 - Secure lid and pressure cook on high pressure for 10 minutes.
 When time is complete, let pressure naturally release for 5 minutes before quick releasing remaining pressure.